dkrutsko/OpenGL-Engine/README.md

 # OpenGL Engine

-This application features a sample testing environment running on a custom-built 3D game engine.
+<p align="justify">This application features a sample testing environment running on a custom-built 3D game engine.
 The engine uses OpenGL 3 and offers a variety of different features, see below.
 Most of the technology was made for prototyping however the overall engine provides a nice foundation for future projects.
-Portions of the engine architecture were inspired by the Microsoft XNA Framework.
+Portions of the engine architecture were inspired by the Microsoft XNA Framework.</p>

 **Caution:** This project has not been extensively tested.

 ### Movement
-* W – Move Forward
+* W - Move Forward
-* S – Move Backward
+* S - Move Backward
-* A – Turn Left
+* A - Turn Left
-* D – Turn Right
+* D - Turn Right
-* A + RMB – Strafe Left
+* A + RMB - Strafe Left
-* D + RMB – Strafe Right
+* D + RMB - Strafe Right
-* LMB – Look Around the Screen
+* LMB - Look Around the Screen
-* SPACE – Move Up
+* SPACE - Move Up
-* CTRL – Move Down
+* CTRL - Move Down
-* Q – Reset Camera Position
+* Q - Reset Camera Position
-* HOLD SHIFT – Faster Movement
+* HOLD SHIFT - Faster Movement

 ### Controls
-* Keypad 1 – Switch to Camera 1
+* Keypad 1 - Switch to Camera 1
-* Keypad 2 – Switch to Camera 2
+* Keypad 2 - Switch to Camera 2
-* Keypad 3 – Switch to Shadow Camera
+* Keypad 3 - Switch to Shadow Camera
-* Keypad 5 – Disable Rain Effects
+* Keypad 5 - Disable Rain Effects

 ### Compiling
 * Extract zip file inside the libraries directory